-If the court decides your safety or the safety of the children is at risk if there is unsupervised or unrestricted parenting time for the abuser, it is required to
+If the court decides your safety or the safety of the children is at risk without supervised or restricted parenting time for the abuser, it has to:

 - set specific rules about the time, place and length of the visits and who supervises them

 What happens after I fill out the forms?+

 After the forms are filled out, file them with the court.
 In many courts, the court clerk takes the form from you and presents the form to a judge to decide about an ex parte order (see #2 below).

 Who decides if I get the OFP?

 Only a judge can decide if you get the Ex Parte OFP or the OFP itself.